-At the John C. Hench Division of Animation + Digital Arts, students explore every aspect of art in motion and learn why animation has become central to all modern digital media.
+At the John C. Hench Division of Animation + Digital Arts, students explore every aspect of art in motion and learn why animation has become integral to filmmaking and digital media.
 The Division teaches courses in all facets of animation and digital arts.
-These include including classic character animation, 2-D and 3-D storytelling, performance capture, visual effects, motion graphics, stop-motion, experimental filmmaking, installations and multimedia, documentary animation, and visualizing scientific research.
+These include classic character animation, visual storytelling, performance capture, visual effects, motion graphics, immersive media, experimental filmmaking, projection mapping, installations and multimedia, visual production and real-time animation.
 Students can explore collaborative projects with the interactive games division, production (live action) division, the Thornton School of Music, and the Kaufman School of Dance.
-But the most important work animation students do is develop their own artistic vision.
-Whether working with paper, clay or a computer, if you can imagine it, you can animate it, and USC is where it can happen.
+This is a creative environment where you can hone your artistic skills and pursue your vision in this dynamic field.

 Featured Student Work